PROFILE

 12, 2006.
 The National Electoral Commission

 (NEC) judged both elections free and fair.
+The

-However, the leading parliamentary opposition
+leading parliamentary opposition party filed a

-party has filed a court case in an attempt to
+court case in an attempt to overrule the NEC on

-overrule the NEC on the grounds of alleged
+the grounds of alleged fraud; this action

 The judicial system is comprised of a Supreme